Engee documentation

 close(file) # closes the file

-With this code we have written a variable to a MAT file.
-In a similar way, through the matwrite function, we can write a Dict (dictionary) in MAT format, using its keys as variable names:
+Using the code, we wrote the variable to a MAT file.
+Similarly, through the matwrite function, we can write Dict (dictionary) to the MAT format, using its keys as variable names:

 mat_Dict = Dict(